Smoky Mountains Tour

 Rider and bike should be able to endure some highway riding (twisty mountain roads, possibly wet conditions).
 Much of the mileage is unpaved during this tour, but there are some cases where 2 lane highway riding is necessary.
 In these cases, we have selected the best possible routes, along winding mountain roads away from traffic.

-This tour is designed for dual sport bikes 800cc and under.
+This tour is designed for dual sport bikes under 700cc.